lynnmeanslight/continuous-clearing-auction/docs/autogen/src/src/Auction.sol/contract.Auction.md

 Iterate to find the tick where the total demand at and above it is strictly less than the remaining supply in the auction

-*If the loop reaches the highest tick in the book, `nextActiveTickPrice` will be set to MAX_TICK_PRICE*
+*If the loop reaches the highest tick in the book, `nextActiveTickPrice` will be set to MAX_TICK_PTR*

 ```solidity